Azure/missionlz/src/bicep/examples/sentinel/README.md

 # Sentinel Example

 This example adds an Azure Sentinel solution to a Log Analytics Workspace using Terraform.
 It shows how to use Terraform to deploy new resources to an existing Mission Landing Zone that was deployed using Bicep.
-Data from the original Bicep deployment can be retrieved using the Azure CLI, and then used as parameter inputs for a Terraform template.
+Data from the original Bicep deployment can be retrieved using the Azure CLI and used as parameter inputs for a Terraform template.

 ## What this example does